mooreatv/MAMA-multiboxing/README.md

 **Right now M.A.M.A relies on my DynamicBoxer for most of the functionality**

-- Let's you use DynamicBoxer without requiring ISBoxer - just set your window slot # in the options panel
+- Let's you use DynamicBoxer without requiring ISBoxer, including fast in order invite/disband, EMA sync, etc... just set your window slot # in the options panel or with `/mama s N`.

 - Let's you keybind or slash command "followme" and "promoteme" (`/mama f` and `/mama l` respectively)

+- Set EMA master when setting group lead (if EMA is installed and config checkbox is on)

+- `/mama altogether` and keybinding to do both "follow me" and "make me lead" in one efficient command.
+(1 addon message).

+- `/mama mount` and `/mama mount dismount` and keybindings for mounting/dismounting as a team.
+Note that only dismount works in classic.

 _Input on feature prioritization is most welcome!_

-Mama ensures your multiboxing or dual boxing team can:
+Mama might eventually also ensure your multiboxing or dual boxing team can:

-- Invite your team including automatically convert to raid as needed (for more than 5 characters)

 - Fly to the same place